Featured in...

 » TAKE ACTION NOW: Get legal support from JustAnswer

-What happens if I ignore my seat belt fine?
+What happens if I ignore the fine?

 Never ignore any Fixed Penalty Notice, as it can be escalated, and further charges and actions can be added on top, including court action and bailiff action.
 Within your FPN, you will be able to see the offence that the FPN is being received for and the information you need to pay or appeal.